AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a person
+1. User requests to edit a person.
 2. User enters the index and parameter of the person to be edited.
 3. HireHive edits the person at that index by replacing the old data at the specified parameter with what was input by the user.
 4. HireHive saves the details of the edited person.